tuckerisapizza/VRChat-AI-Bot/README.md

 microphone needs to be mapped to speaker using a physical aux cable connecting a speaker output to microphone input (for speech recognition)

-then, install packages and replace neccessary values such as your VRChat login and character AI api key
+then, install packages using requirements.txt

-character AI api key can be found here (https://docs.kram.cat/) run the first script on this page, input the link they email you, and thats your key for credentials.py
+character AI api key can be found here (https://docs.kram.cat/auth.html) run the first script on this page, input the link they email you, and thats your key for credentials.py

 input a character ai character into credentials.py